Liquid-gas transition and coexistence in ground-state bosons with spin twist

-In this work, we unveil a new mechanism for LGC in bosonic system at zero temperature and with contact interaction, thereby well beyond the traditional frame as well as previous theories\cite{zero_T_1, zero_T_2}.
-Such mechanism is based on the ``spin twist" (i.e., a mismatch of spin polarization) between the single-particle and the interaction channels, and is very easy to implement in ultracold atoms with hyperfine spin structure.
-To illustrate the idea clearly, we consider a simple setup of interacting binary bosons subject to Rabi coupling ($\Omega$) and magnetic detuning($\delta$), see schematics in Fig.\ref{fig_twist}(a), as recently explored in experiments\cite{Lavoine2021:BeyondMeanFieldEffectsRabiCoupled, Hammond2022:TunableThreeBodyInteractions}.
-These external fields ($\Omega,\ \delta$) determine an optimal spin polarization in single-particle level, which can be tuned to mismatch the one determined by spin-dependent interactions (Fig.\ref{fig_twist}(b)).
-Such spin twist leads to an effective repulsion for bosons in low density limit (Fig.\ref{fig_twist}(c)), which uniquely stabilizes the gas phase and therefore renders LGC in the presence of a quantum droplet (liquid) at much larger density (Fig.\ref{fig_twist}(d)).
-In this case, the resulted liquid-gas transition and coexistence can be conveniently tuned by $\Omega,\ \delta$ and interaction strengths, and more importantly, they all occur for thermodynamic systems instead of finite-size ones, in contrast to the transitions observed previously\cite{Cabrera2018:QuantumLiquidDroplets,Cheiney2018:BrightSolitonQuantum,Semeghini2018:SelfBoundQuantumDroplets,DErrico2019:ObservationQuantumDroplets, DJWang}.
-To characterize LGC, we have demonstrated the phase separation of liquid and gas with discontinuous densities in a harmonic trap, and further identified two universal exponents for the critical behavior of their densities.
-Our results can be readily detected in current cold atoms experiments, and the spin twist scheme can serve as a general tool to engineer liquid-gas transition and coexistence in a wide class of quantum systems with competing single-particle and interaction orders.
+In this work, we unveil a new mechanism for the LGTC of ground state bosons (zero $T$) with contact interaction, thereby well beyond the traditional frame as well as previous theories\cite{zero_T_1, zero_T_2}.
+Such mechanism is based on ``spin twist", which refers to a mismatch of spin polarization between single-particle and interaction channels for bosons with spin degrees of freedom.
+To demonstrate the idea, we consider a concrete setup of binary (pseudo-spin $1/2$) ultracold bosons subject to Rabi coupling ($\Omega$) and magnetic detuning($\delta$), see schematics in Fig.\ref{fig_twist}(a), as explored in previous experiments\cite{Lavoine2021:BeyondMeanFieldEffectsRabiCoupled, Hammond2022:TunableThreeBodyInteractions,Oberthaler2011,Tarruell2022,Ferrari}.
+The single-particle potentials ($\Omega,\ \delta$) determine an optimal spin polarization, which can be tuned to mismatch the one determined by spin-dependent interactions (Fig.\ref{fig_twist}(b)).
+Such spin twist leads to an effective repulsion for low-density bosons (Fig.\ref{fig_twist}(c)), which uniquely stabilizes the gas phase and renders the first-order LGTC in the presence of a quantum droplet at much larger density (Fig.\ref{fig_twist}(d)).
+In this case, the resulted liquid-gas transition can be conveniently tuned by $\Omega,\ \delta$ and interaction strengths, and moreover, they all occur for thermodynamic systems, in contrast to the finite-size transitions observed previously\cite{Cabrera2018:QuantumLiquidDroplets,Cheiney2018:BrightSolitonQuantum,Semeghini2018:SelfBoundQuantumDroplets,DErrico2019:ObservationQuantumDroplets, DJWang}.
+To characterize the liquid-gas coexistence, we have pointed out their phase separation in a harmonic trap and further identified two universal exponents for the critical scaling of their densities.
+Our results can be readily detected in ultracold experiments, and the spin twist scheme can serve as a general tool to engineer LGTC in quantum systems.

 {\it Model.} We consider the binary bosons ($\uparrow,\downarrow$) with Hamiltonian $H=H_0+U$: ($\hbar=1$)

 Here $ \psi_{\sigma}^\dagger(\mathbf{r}) $ is the creation operator of spin-$\sigma$, and $\sigma_{i}$ ($i=x,y,z$) are Pauli matrices; $\Omega$ and $\delta$ are respectively the strengths of Rabi coupling and magnetic detuning; $g_{\sigma\sigma'}$ is the contact coupling strength between $\sigma$ and $\sigma'$, and here we consider $g_{\uparrow\uparrow},g_{\downarrow\downarrow}>0$ and $\delta g\equiv g_{\uparrow\downarrow}+\sqrt{g_{\uparrow\uparrow}g_{\downarrow\downarrow}}<0$, where a stable quantum droplet can be supported in the absence of $\Omega$ and $\delta$\cite{Petrov2015:QuantumMechanicalStabilization}.
 The multiple parameters in this problem can be recombined into four dimensionless ones: